 I was prompted to read this book by the extremely underwhelming experience that was A Connecticut Yankee in King Arthur’s Court.
 The last time I read The Canterville Ghost, I was 10, read it in German, and enjoyed it very much.
 Reading it again did not reduce my enjoyment: Wilde pokes fun at both British and American stereotypes with a light recklessness that holds up nearly 150 years later.

-The last time I read The Canterville Ghost, I tried to follow up with Dorian, and gave up pretty soon.
-I might want to revisit that at some point in the future to see some long-form Wilde.
+The last time I read The Canterville Ghost, I tried to follow up with Dorian, and gave up soon.
+We’ll see if I’ll revisit that at some point in the future to see some long-form Wilde.